 - Have you tripped over a mage amulet?
 Turn it over to the Elemental Mage who runs the mage quests, and he may reward you with a tome.

 - You may receive a random event where your active pet may get a stat boost.

 - Complete Shinwa’s daily quest and she may bless you with a booster (or junk).

 - The Oracle may visit you occasionally; she’ll ask for an item, and in return, she’ll reward your active pet with a stat boost!

 - Finally, battling and doing your Battle Quests (BQs) will give your pet Experience Points (EXP), which you can spend

 - How far is my pet from reaching the next tier?Subtract your pet's totaled stats from the minimum required amount for the next tier.

-- How can I find out what rank my pet is?Just check the Your Pets page or check here for the top 100 pets in different categories.
+- How can I find out what rank my pet is?Just check the Your Pets page or check here.

 Press "Create New Set" and check the boxes of the scrolls you want in your set.
 After creating a set, make sure that the box labelled "Default" is red, this means it is your default scroll set.